ChadG-202/StudentMarketplace/README.md

 - If wrong password is used it will say 'wrong password'
 - If correct it will display 'user logged in'
 # Sell
-- A user can sell and item by completing the sell form
+- A user can sell an item by completing the sell form
 - All inputs are validated
-- The product image used at submission has its name changed to a random string to prevent duplicate items saved with the same name, the images are stored in a file directory and the file path is stored in the database to help reduce database size
+- The product image used at submission has its name changed to a random string to prevent duplicate items being saved, the images are stored in a file directory and the file path is stored in the database to help reduce database size
 # Home Page
 - Easily accessible search bar to look for products